-On top of this, many health care systems aim to increase the quality of care for an increasing number of patients yet place restrictions on resources.
+On top of this, many health care systems aim to increase the quality of care for an increasing number of people with hearing loss, yet place restrictions on resources.
 The situation comes full circle, making it necessary for audiologists to make significant changes in their individual practice to meet these expectations.

 At our 2012 seminar series, we will apply our collaborative approach to understand the realities facing audiologists, explore the barriers to change, and craft a way to move ahead.

-Our goal is to develop strategies and practical tools to overcome existing barriers to change and establish a patient-centered approach as a foundation in daily practice.
+Our goal is to develop strategies and practical tools to overcome existing barriers to change and establish a person-centered approach as a foundation in daily practice.

 Each seminar series, we collaborate with a Faculty made up of subject matter experts to provide input and help direct the collaborative process.

 Professor, Chair, Communication Sciences and Disorders Department, University of South Florida

 Professor of Sociology at The Swedish Institute for Disability Research, Linköping University and Örebro University.

 Professor and Head of the School of Health and Rehabilitation Sciences, Co-Director of the Communication Disability Center at the University of Queensland.

 Managing Director of Appreciating Change, a consulting company focused on change management and business psychology.